Royal Iolani

 No analysis available

-I searched the remarks for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry' and found no references.
-Many listings instead reference in-unit washers/dryers, so there is no evidence of community laundry on every floor.
+Searched the public remarks for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry'.
+Multiple listings reference in-unit washers/dryers, but there is no statement indicating community laundry facilities on every floor.

 All MLS records indicate some form of parking, and many remarks mention included stalls (e.g., 'TWO PARKING STALLS', 'secured parking', 'parking stall in the secured parking garage').
 Evidence is consistent across numerous agents and listings, indicating the building clearly provides parking for residents.